GenAI-Nerds/Gapi/README.md

 Piper TTS
 If you want to use the Text to Speech Component run the following commands.
 Add "docker start gapi-pipertts" to your startup script too!
+Note: in ~/gapiData/ there is a Gapi-PiperTTS folder.
+In there is a config.txt file that has the websocket url for this container to connect to plus the Micro Service key.
+So once you start it up you should see it Online in the Micro Services tab of the Gapi UI.
 ```sh
 docker pull genainerds/gapi:pipertts
 docker create --runtime nvidia --name gapi-pipertts --network host -v ~/gapiData/Gapi-PiperTTS:/home/TTS/vdata genainerds/gapi:pipertts /bin/bash -c "cd /home/TTS && python3 gapi-ms.py [] []"